kaderhoussein/coarse-grained-RMSD/README.md

 ### Example Workflow

-To run the full pipeline you can just open the main.py file and uncomment the functions as indicateed below:
+To run the full pipeline you can just open the main.py file and uncomment the functions as indicated below:

 ```python
 if __name__ == "__main__":